SGNIC

 Transfer

 How do I transfer my domain name from one registrar to another registrar?
-Who will be the approving authority?

 The registrant should first obtain a "domain transfer password" from his current registrar.
 With this "domain transfer password", the registrant can then approach the new registrar (winning registrar) to effect the transfer.
 The winning registrar will then submit a ‘transfer of registrar’ request to SGNIC.